LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

  { CLI11; conduit; fmt; hdf5; lua; mfem; mpi; sol; sparsehash; raja; umpire; }
 ```

-!!! action  Action: Run the example for this lesson
+> :clapper: Run the example for this lesson

+### Next time:
-!!! next_time In the next lesson, we will add a logger and command line parser and load in a triangle mesh
+In the next lesson, we will add a logger and command line parser and load in a triangle mesh